 ETFs and the Structure of Mutual Funds

-The net asset value (value of the securities within the fund) of an ETF may differ from the market value (price that an investor purchases/sells the ETF) due to the supply and demand effect.
+The net asset value—the value of the securities within the fund—of an ETF may differ from the market value.
+The market value is the price at which an investor purchases or sells the ETF shares, and changes due to the supply and demand effect.

-UITs can be thought of as a hybrid investment; sharing some of the qualities of mutual funds and some of the qualities of closed-end funds.
+Unit investment trusts (UITs) can be thought of as a hybrid investment.
+These securities share some of the qualities of mutual funds and some of the qualities of closed-end funds.

-UITs are similar to mutual funds in that an investor can redeem shares (versus trading on a stock exchange) from the UIT sponsor.
-But unlike mutual funds, UIT sponsors might also maintain a secondary market in the UIT.
-In other words, the UIT sponsor might facilitate buys and sells between investors in order to avoid depletion of the UITs assets.
+UITs are similar to mutual funds in that an investor can redeem shares—versus trading on a stock exchange—from the UIT sponsor.
+But, unlike mutual funds, UIT sponsors might also maintain a secondary market in the UIT.
+In other words, the UIT sponsor might facilitate buys and sells between investors in order to avoid the depletion of the UITs assets.

 A UIT portfolio is established at the inception date and holds the original securities until termination of the UIT.
-At the termination date, the UIT shareholders either receive the proceeds of their investment or they can reinvest in the next UIT series (if available).
+At the termination date, the UIT shareholders either receive the proceeds of their investment or they can reinvest in the next UIT series if one is available.

-While there are advantages and disadvantages for each of the four types of investment companies, it appears that investors believe the advantages of mutual funds outweigh the disadvantages of mutual funds—and outweigh the advantages of other investment companies.
+While there are advantages and disadvantages for each of the four types of investment companies, it appears that investors believe the advantages of mutual funds outweigh the disadvantages of mutual funds.
+They also feel that mutual funds outweigh the advantages of other investment companies.

 Open-end mutual funds continue to hold and gather the vast majority of investment dollars.
-According to the Investment Company Institute, more than 90 percent of investment assets within the investment company industry is held in mutual funds.
+According to the Investment Company Institute, 86% of investment assets within the investment company industry is held in mutual funds.